Preparing Your Home for Picture Day!

 - Clean windows, appliances, mirrors and all reflective surfaces.
 Be sure there is minimal or no streaking; streaks will show up in pictures.

 - Remove child safety fences.
+For insurance purposes the photographer will not remove child safety fences.
 Remember emotion is what sells a home.
 You want the buyer to not only imagine themselves swimming and relaxing in the pool, but also enjoying the view from anywhere on the property.

 - Remove pool sweeps from pool.